 The UFCD Department of Community Dentistry & Behavioral Science houses two world-class research centers on the UF campus.

 The Department of Community Dentistry and Behavioral Science has been working to develop sustainable programs to monitor children’s oral health, offer preventative dental services for children at high risk for dental caries, and provide community-based service-learning experiences for dental students and residents.

 The UF College of Dentistry provides care to patients from all 67 counties in Florida through our five dental practices and other affiliated centers throughout the state.

 For the final three semesters of the DMD program, each dental student is assigned to a two-week extramural rotation at a community health center throughout the state of Florida.

 Through our research, we strive to integrate behavioral, social, economic, and cultural factors into interdisciplinary multi-level studies of health.
-Experimental, epidemiologic, and clinical studies form the basis for the portfolio of current research on pain, oral cancer detection and prevention, tobacco use, access to care, as well as ethnic and gender health disparities.
+Experimental, epidemiologic, and clinical studies form the basis for the portfolio of current research.
+Current studies focus on access to care, health professions education for underserved minorities, prevalence of HPV, chronic pain and osteoarthritis, genomic medicine, adaptability and resilience in aging, complementary and integrative health approaches across the lifespan, as well as ethnic and gender health disparities.